 As temperatures drop, we do more to battle the cold.
 We run hot water so pipes don't freeze, salt the ground to melt ice and snow, and use antifreeze in our cars to keep them running.
 While these tricks are helpful to us humans, they can be dangerous for our pups.
 Here is an overview of antifreeze poisoning in dogs:

-Antifreeze is a liquid additive for the water in your car's engine cooling system to stops it from freezing.
+Antifreeze is a liquid additive for the water in your car's engine cooling system to stop it from freezing.
 It works by lowering the point at which the water freezes.
 It can also aid in heat transfer and protect your engine from corroding.

 If your dog does get into antifreeze, it's critical that you act fast, as it can become fatal within 36 to 72 hours.
 The first symptoms may show up as soon as 30 minutes after ingestion.
 These include lethargy, hypothermia, vomiting, excessive urination, excessive thirst and uncoordinated movements.
 Symptoms may appear to improve 12 to 24 hours after ingestion, but your dog is still at risk.
 During this time period, your dog may be experiencing dehydration and kidney damage.
 The kidneys then shut down 36 to 72 hours after ingestion, causing abdominal pain, lack of urination, lethargy, depression, seizures, coma and death.